metoppv/improver/doc/source/extended_documentation/calibration/rainforests_calibration/rainforests_calibration.rst

 The RainForests method
 ****************************

-RainForests is an adaptation of the ECPoint method that uses machine learning based tree models to replace the manually constructed tree model of ECPoint.
-Here we use gradient-boosted decision tree (GBDT) models.
+RainForests uses machine learning based tree models, namely gradient-boosted decision tree (GBDT) models to replace the manually constructed decision tree model of ECPoint.

 Our aim is to produce a probability distribution of the expected rainfall, given the NWP forecasts of relevant variables.
 We define a set of rainfall thresholds, suitably spaced so as